00f2ff/global-old/README.md

 	- Enhanced train logic, such as newer / more locomotives and customization of trains
 - Introduce events that affect how long it takes for a train to reach a destination, or if a station takes longer for loading / unloading
 	- E.g. if there's a machinery breakdown, a PC's load time may double; if there's a strike and a sentiment check on the PC makes it sound like it will go on for a while, freight forwarders can route through different PCs
+- Introduce events where new resources are found (e.g. oil discovery, etc)
 - Corporate research
  - Efficiency gains are clearer for carriers (faster trains, improved refridgeration, etc)
  - Locations (so government research) could benefit from improved switching